 - F. ARM 17.8, Subchapter 7 Permit, Construction, and Operation of Air Contaminant Sources, including, but not limited to: - 1.
 ARM 17.8.740 Definitions.
 This rule is a list of applicable definitions used in this chapter, unless indicated otherwise in a specific subchapter. - 2.
 ARM 17.8.743 Montana Air Quality Permits--When Required.
 This rule requires a person to obtain an air quality permit or permit modification to construct, modify, or use any air contaminant sources that have the potential to emit (PTE) greater than 25 tons per year of any pollutant.
 Tintina has a PTE greater than 25 tons per year of particulate matter (PM), particulate matter with an aerodynamic diameter less than or equal to ten microns (PM10), oxides of nitrogen (NOx), carbon monoxide (CO) and volatile organic compounds (VOCs), and therefore, an air quality permit is required. - 3.
 ARM 17.8.744 Montana Air Quality Permits--General Exclusions.
 This rule identifies the activities that are not subject to the Montana Air Quality Permit program. - 4.
 ARM 17.8.745 Montana Air Quality Permits--Exclusion for De Minimis Changes.
 This rule identifies the de minimis changes at permitted facilities that do not require a permit under the Montana Air Quality Permit Program. - 5.
 ARM 17.8.748 New or Modified Emitting Units--Permit Application Requirements.
 (1) This rule requires that a permit application be submitted prior to installation, modification, or use of a source.
 Tintina submitted the required permit application for the current permit action.
 (7) This rule requires that the applicant notify the public by means of legal publication in a newspaper of general circulation in the area affected by the application for a permit.
 Tintina submitted an affidavit of publication of public notice for the February 20, 2018, issue of the Bozeman Chronicle, a newspaper of general circulation in the Town of Bozeman in Gallatin County, as proof of compliance with the public notice requirements.
-Tintina also submitted an affidavit of publication of public notice for the week of February 20, 2018, issues of the Great Falls Tribune, a newspaper of general circulation in the

-Town of Great Falls in Cascade County, as proof of compliance with the public notice requirements.
-Tintina also submitted an affidavit of publication of public notice for the week of February 22, 2018, issues of the Meagher County News, a newspaper of general circulation in the Town of White Sulphur Springs in Meagher County, as proof of compliance with the public notice requirements.
+Tintina also submitted an affidavit of publication of public notice for the week of February 20, 2018, issue of the Great Falls Tribune, a newspaper of general circulation in the Town of Great Falls in Cascade County, as proof of compliance with the public notice requirements.
+Tintina also submitted an affidavit of publication of public notice for the week of February 22, 2018, issue of the Meagher County News, a newspaper of general circulation in the Town of White Sulphur Springs in Meagher County, as proof of compliance with the public notice requirements.
+Tintina also submitted an affidavit of publication of public notice for the week of February 20, 2018, issue of the Helena Independent Record, a newspaper of general circulation in the Town of Helena in Lewis and Clark Count, as proof of compliance with the public notice requirements.